yewin-mm/spring-cloud-config-sample-microservice-a/README.md

 * Nowadays, We used spring cloud config for centralization for all configures at one place over `Git` call config repository (properties or yml files store).
 * Also, we don't need to restart our application again if we changed something in our `application.properties` files or if we want to change something in that config file.
 * So, Spring Cloud Config is used for centralized configuration and used to change config at runtime collaborate with Spring boot Actuator build in `Refresh` api.
-* This project is communicate with [Cloud Config Server](https://github.com/yewin-mm/spring-cloud-config-server) for fetching (pulling) config value through that server. <br> and communicate with [Config Files Storage](https://github.com/yewin-mm/spring-cloud-config-files-storage) as for config files storage repository, and you can also see [Spring Cloud Config Sample Microservice B](https://github.com/yewin-mm/spring-cloud-config-sample-microservice-b) as for another config sample client service.
+* This project is communicate with [Cloud Config Server](https://github.com/yewin-mm/spring-cloud-config-server) for fetching (pulling) config value through that server <br> and communicate with [Config Files Storage](https://github.com/yewin-mm/spring-cloud-config-files-storage) as for config files storage repository, and you can also see [Spring Cloud Config Sample Microservice B](https://github.com/yewin-mm/spring-cloud-config-sample-microservice-b) as for another config sample client service.

 <!-- TABLE OF CONTENTS -->